fitzhavey/sandbox/README.md

 Hosting for this project is configured through Firebase, in the project `michaelfitzhavey-sandbox`.
 Configuration files for this are in the root directory.

 ## Continuous Integration
+This project deploys components for some of the technologies used in this sandbox.
+CI workflows for this can be found in the `./github/workflows` directory.